 My dad runs a small shop specializing on wooden gifts, and before we discovered Endurance lasers he used to engrave his work with a handheld engraver.
 The laser was obviously a big step forward, making it possible to create artworks in much greater detail, while also allowing him to spend more time on other tasks.
-It of course took some time to set everything up, but today he’s able to manage the whole design-process himself, even with very limited computer knowledge.
+It, of course, took some time to set everything up, but today he’s able to manage the whole design-process himself, even with very limited computer knowledge.

 All designs we create are vector-based, as we find that with it’s clean lines it is more pleasing to the eye than raster-based designs.
 There are some limitations to vectors, but it works great for what we need.
-We use Corel Draw to prepare the design, convert the exported .eps to .dxf with pstoedit, then to .stl with openscad.
-Then repetier with slic3r is used for engraving, with a perl script that basically replaces the retract codes (G10 & G11) with the Laser on/off.
+We use Corel Draw to prepare the design, convert the exported .eps to .dxf with to edit, then to .stl with openscad.
+Then repetier with slic3r is used for engraving, with a Perl script that basically replaces the retract codes (G10 & G11) with the Laser on/off.

 We currently use two Endurance lasers, one on the Wanhao i3 and one on a self-made platform to allow for bigger prints.
 It’s quite a crudely-made plotter but it gets the job done so far 🙂

 Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?